EmilRamsvik/Digital-Garden/docs/Exercise/Flexibility/Flexibility.md

 All you need is a phone with some guidance, a yoga mat, and maybe a pillow.
 As long as you are alone, you don't even need clothes :).

 ## Yoga
+I think yoga has been a tremendous addition to the workout regimen i have.
+There has been a couple of things that I would have liked to understand earlier.
+- **Hatha**: Gentle yoga
+- **Vinyasa**: Flowing yoga
+- **Ashtanga**: Intense yoga
+- **Bikram**: Hot yoga
+- **Iyengar**: Precise alignment yoga
+- **Kundalini**: Spiritual yoga
+- **Restorative**: Relaxing yoga
+- **Yin**: Slow-paced yoga focusing on connective tissues
+- **Pilates**: Core-strengthening exercise system inspired by yoga

+Sometimes, I have just joined and hoped for the best.
+It has been very cool and one heck of a challenge from time to time.
 ### Links
 - [Vagus nerve work](https://www.youtube.com/watch?v=IPgYSmrKb1A&ab_channel=YogaWithTim)
 -